sortsammcdonald/blog_json_update/README.md

 - Update the code to that to generate a JSON feed based on Squarespace blog post.
 - Use the JSON feed to generate a RAG implementation for an LLM to answer questions relevant to to the topics.

+# 2025.03.01

+Not too much progress today.
+Still debating best way to check for new entries

 # 2025.02.28

 In addition to some more json operations I would like to implement some file operations, in particular creating a source of existing files that can be checked against if new files are added.